-My 2 year old son suffers from eczema, and has been from the age of 4 months.
+My 2 year old son suffers from eczema, and has from the age of 4 months.
 Anyone with eczema will know, it's horrible.
-During an eczema flair-up, there is little relief, and this is very distressing for a child and parent.
+During an eczema flair-up, there is little relief, which is very distressing for a child and parent.
 In a moment of despair, a childcare worker suggested I try salt treatment for my son's condition.
 I'm open to anything non-invasive, so gave it a shot.

 After a little research, I found Dr Salt in Hampton.
 Dr Salt offer natural salt therapy rooms for adults and kids.
 I booked my son in for salt treatments over six sessions.